jeremyboom8/konarciq/README.md

 # Konarciq - Eco friendly adventures

-TL;DR: This was my final project during the last two weeks of the french coding bootcamp Le Wagon.
+TL;DR: This was my final project during the last two weeks of the coding bootcamp Le Wagon.
 Please note: this app is not ready for production.
 It is missing pundit, validations and many other things.
 I would like to thank [@atmosfeer](http://github.com/atmosfeer) for being an awesome teacher.

 You can take a see a complete Demo (4m17s) of the project I made on Youtube by clicking on the image below.